darbio/NSWRFS.WebAPI.Core/src/NSWRFS.Base.Api/README.md

 }
 ```

+When the object is serialized into JSON, the serializer uses underscore format.
+For example `IsHealthy` becomes `is_healthy`.
+This is performed by the `LowerCaseDelimitedPropertyNamesContractResolver`.

+## Authentication

+By default, all API controllers require authorization.

 ## Setting up your application

 1. Set up an Auth0 application.
-2. Put the Auth0 client secret and id into secrets.config.
+2. Put the Auth0 client secret, Auth0 id and Exceptionless API key into secrets.config.
 This is excluded by the `.gitignore`.
 3. Put your controllers in the correct version folder under the `Controllers` folder (e.g. V1).
 4. Put your view models in the correct version folder under the `Models` folder (e.g. V1).